 Protests of award must be filed by a protestor within 30 consecutive calendar days from the date of the award.
 Filings not made within this period will not be considered.
 A copy of filings meeting this time requirement will be furnished to the State Purchasing Officer within five (5) consecutive calendar days of receipt.

-- If the letter of protest does not contain the information required of a protesting party, or does not merit consideration, the Director, Purchasing Department will refuse the protest and so inform the protestor in writing within ten (10) consecutive calendar days of the receipt of the protest.
+- ♦ If the letter of protest does not contain the information required of a protesting party, or does not merit consideration, the Director, Procurement Services Department will refuse the protest and so inform the protestor in writing within ten (10) consecutive calendar days of the receipt of the protest.
 Such a decision will be coordinated with the University Counsel.
 A copy of such will be provided to the University Counsel and the State Purchasing Officer upon its release.

-Should this fact finding meeting not resolve the protest, the Director, Purchasing Department will confer further with University Counsel, as required, and determine whether to conduct a protest meeting with the protestor or to issue a written decision to the protestor.
-The latter may be elected where the protest does not contain the information required of a protestor, or if the Director, Purchasing Department determines that a meeting would serve no purpose.
+Should this fact finding meeting not resolve the protest, the Director, Procurement Services Department will confer further with University Counsel, as required, and determine whether to conduct a protest meeting with the protestor or to issue a written decision to the protestor.
+The latter may be elected where the protest does not contain the information required of a protestor, or if the Director, Procurement Services Department determines that a meeting would serve no purpose.
 Such a decision will be coordinated with the University Legal Counsel and a copy of such provided to the University Counsel and the State Purchasing Officer upon its release.

 Where a protest meeting request is granted, scheduling of the meeting will be attempted within thirty (30) consecutive calendar days of receipt of the protest.
-The Director’s, Purchasing Department written decision will be issued within ten (10) consecutive calendar days from the date of the protest meeting.
+The Director’s, Procurement Services Department written decision will be issued within ten (10) consecutive calendar days from the date of the protest meeting.
 Such a decision will be coordinated with the University Legal Counsel and a copy of such provided to the Legal Counsel and the State Purchasing Officer upon its release.

-If the Director’s, Purchasing Department written decision is appealed (within the University purview), a response will be tendered from the Office of the Assistant Vice Chancellor for Business Services, but only upon the receipt of the protestor’s formal written appeal.
+If the Director’s, Procurement Services Department written decision is appealed (within the University purview), a response will be tendered from the Office of the Assistant Vice Chancellor for Business Services, but only upon the receipt of the protestor’s formal written appeal.
 Such an appeal must be submitted to the Assistant Vice Chancellor’s office to be accepted.
 The Assistant Vice Chancellor may elect an additional meeting with the protestor prior to the University issuing any further final written decision.

 In the case of an appeal within the University, the Assistant Vice Chancellor shall render the final decision to the protestor.
 This action may be preceded by a briefing of the Vice Chancellor for Business Affairs.
 Such correspondence will clearly evidence that it is the “final decision” and fully prescribe the final resolution.

-If the Director’s, Purchasing Department written decision or the Assistant Vice Chancellor’s “final decision” is appealed subject to the provisions of North Carolina General Statute (G.S.)
+If the Director’s, Procurement Services Department written decision or the Assistant Vice Chancellor’s “final decision” is appealed subject to the provisions of North Carolina General Statute (G.S.)
 150B-43, Article 4, for the ‘right to judicial review’, the appeal must be filed with the appropriate superior court as specified by G.S.
 150B-45.
 Such a filing will be valid only if the conditions of G.S.
 150B-51 are met.
 Under such an appeal, the University Legal Counsel, as the Office of the Attorney General, will be requested to assist in responding and representing the University.
 The Assistant Vice Chancellor and Vice Chancellor will be briefed on such an appeal’s filing as well as the position of the University in responding.